On Education & the Internet:

 Excuse me, but wasn’t this traditionally what the nannies, and governesses and tutors of the rich were for?
 They were hired to raise and accompany children while their parents went off and did “real” things, like rule the world.
 If you are rich enough to believe that you are entitled to have your children raised in your absence, then pay someone to do it.
 Contribute to full employment.
 Don’t tell me that all of society has to drop everything and babysit your kids for free, out of the goodness of our hearts, if you don’t even have time for them.
 Bully the employers of the middle classes to provide services to make it workable.
 Form an alliance with your neighbors and keep an eye on each other’s kids.
 Or don’t your neighbors have any time for their kids either?

-Go and reread ‘Lord of the Flies’, Now, there were a bunch of nice middle class kids, choir boys in fact, turned loose in a hermetically sealed environment.
+Go and reread ‘Lord of the Flies’, Now, there was a bunch of nice middle class kids, choir boys in fact, turned loose in a hermetically sealed environment.
 What did it produce?
 It produced savages.
 It’s always going to produce savages.
 If you want your kids to be “safe”, provide them with adult supervision.
 After all, once you do find that fabled place that is “safe for kids” to dump yours in, other people will too.
 And then how do you expect to protect them from the other kids?

 Another big hairy buzzing fly is that teaching a child to use the internet is, like the teaching of most useful skills, a more intensive process than giving them a list of facts to memorize, and testing them to see if they’ve done it.
 You can no more teach a roomful of 8-year-olds to use the internet by lecturing them for 15 minutes and letting them each take 5-minute turns at the classroom computer than you can teach a roomful of 16-year-olds Drivers’ Ed by lecturing them for an hour and turning them loose on the freeway (or even in the parking lot).
 Kids are going to need intensive coaching in very small groups of 2–3 at the most.
 And while schools are increasingly willing to buy their students computers, I seriously doubt that they are prepared to stump up for a sufficiency of computer coaches.